bioinformaticsdotca/CSHL_2019/IntegratedAssignment_Day2/Integrated_assignment.md

 ### Optional

-Perform the same analysis as in Module 4, but using the mother and father samples, i.e sample NA12891 and NA12891.
+Perform the same analysis as in Module 4 (SNP calling), but using the mother and father samples, i.e sample NA12891 and NA12891.

 ```
 #set up